 On Mondays, Wednesdays, and Fridays, Bleed Cubbie Blue is pleased to present a light-hearted, Cubs-centric look at baseball’s colorful past, with plenty of the lore and various narratives to follow as they unfold over the course of time.
 Here’s a handy Cubs timeline, to help you follow along.

 Today in baseball history:

-- 1973 - The Chicago Cubs trade six-time 20-game winner Ferguson Jenkins to the Texas Rangers for third baseman Bill Madlock and utility man Vic Harris.
-(1,2) In the end, it turns out that the Cubs wound up with Paul Semall, a career minor-leaguer, who they got from the Yankees for Bobby Murcer, who the Cubs got from the Giants in the Madlock trade.
+- 1973 - The Chicago Cubs trade six-time 20-game winner Ferguson Jenkins* to the Texas Rangers for third baseman Bill Madlock and utility man Vic Harris.
+(1,2).

-- 2016 - The Indians win Game 1 of the World Series, 6-0 over the Cubs, who are making their first appearance in the Fall Classic since 1945.
-Corey Kluber pitches six scoreless innings during which he strikes out nine, while the Indians score twice off Jon Lester in the bottom of the first, on a dribbler by Jose Ramirez that travels barely 20 feet, and when Brandon Guyer is hit by a pitch with the bases loaded.
+- 2016 - Cleveland wins Game 1 of the World Series, 6-0 over the Cubs, who are making their first appearance in the Fall Classic since 1945.
+Corey Kluber pitches six scoreless innings during which he strikes out nine, while the Indians score twice off Jon Lester in the bottom of the first, on a dribbler by José Ramírez that travels barely 20 feet, and when Brandon Guyer is hit by a pitch with the bases loaded.
 Roberto Perez later homers twice to put the game away.
 (2)

 - (1) — Today in Baseball History.

 - (3) — Society for American Baseball Research.